metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 Bill Belichick demonstrates yet again why he's one of the best at deconstructing rookie quarterbacks.

 **New York covers if**
 Zach Wilson can somehow ball out against New England's amoeba defense.
 One thing to be said about the young man is that he has moxie - despite the Panthers laying an ass whooping on him, he was still out there throwing balls deep and willing his team into fighting to the very end.
-I doubt New England will be scaring this man into seeing ghosts.
+I doubt Wilson will be seeing many ghosts in his first contest against Belichick.